stianloader/Micromixin/README.md

 Micromixin is a lightweight reimplementation of Spongepowered's Mixin framework.

+If you wish to talk about Micromixin, this project has a discord: https://discord.gg/CjnPMxsAX6

 ## Building

 When providing source code freely on the internet I usually want to provide it in a